mvrdevelopment/spec/mvr-spec.md

 If the station does not have the specified MVR file, it returns a MVR_REQUEST Json Response, otherwise it sends the buffer of the MVR file.

-> *Note:*
-> When in WebSocket Mode, the binary frame flag will be used to tell the receiver if a Buffer or JSON is send.
+Note: When in WebSocket Mode, the binary frame flag will be used to tell the receiver if a Buffer or JSON is send.

-> *Note:*
-> When in Local Network Mode, the `MVR_PACKAGE_TYPE` flag will be used to tell the receiver if a Buffer or JSON was sent
+Note: When in TCP Mode, the `MVR_PACKAGE_TYPE` flag will be used to tell the receiver if a Buffer or JSON was sent

 | Station requests a MVR from another station    | Server sends the request to the right station  |
 |---|---|